Powered by MOMENTUM MEDIA

 Moreover, two new sustainable funds were launched in the third quarter of 2024 – Altor Social Infrastructure and Macquarie Energy Transition Infrastructure – amounting to nine product launches in 2024.

-“The nine fund launches so far this year consist entirely of active strategies, a significantly lower number compared with prior years, particularly from 2020 to 2022,” Morningstar underscored, adding that 2022 had already seen nine sustainable fund launches by its first quarter alone.
+“The nine fund launches so far this year consist entirely of active strategies, a significantly lower number compared with prior years, particularly from 2020 to 2022,” Morningstar said, adding that 2022 had already seen nine sustainable fund launches by its first quarter alone.

 Meanwhile, there were five confirmed closures at the end of the third quarter.